The avocado salsa topping on this salmon recipe is fresh, creamy and oh so good!

 Salmon is a versatile fish that can be cooked in many different ways.
 It pairs well with a variety of side dishes, making it a perfect meal for any occasion.
 Here are some of our favorite side dishes to serve with salmon:

-For a light and healthy meal, pair salmon with a simple salad.
+For a light and healthy meal, pair salmon with a simple salad like our Raspberry Walnut Salad.
 Add some fresh herbs and a light vinaigrette for a flavorful dish.

 For a heartier meal, pair salmon with roasted vegetables.
 When we’re not indulging in our garlic potatoes, we love roasting Brussels sprouts or sweet potatoes to accompany our salmon.

-You could also use a rice pilaf or riced cauliflower.
+You could also use a rice pilaf or our Cilantro Lime Riced Cauliflower.

 Salmon with Avocado Salsa